-- Your symptoms are partially or temporarily relieved by activity, such as walking or stretching, for as long as you keep moving.
+- Your symptoms are partially or temporarily relieved by activity, such as walking or stretching.

 - Your symptoms are worse at night.

-Blood tests or muscle or nerve studies may be ordered to exclude other possible causes for your symptoms.
+Your doctor may conduct a physical and a neurological exam.
+Blood tests, particularly for iron deficiency, may be ordered to exclude other possible causes for your symptoms.